 For both CBOs and CLOs, the cash flows from the trust are split into two or more portions, called tranches, varying in risk and yield.
 The riskiest and highest yielding portion is the "equity" tranche which bears the bulk of any default by the bonds or loans in the trust and is constructed to protect the other, more senior tranches from default.
 Since they are partially protected from defaults, the more senior tranches typically have higher ratings and lower yields than the underlying securities in the trust and can be rated investment grade.
-Despite the protection from the equity tranche, the more senior tranches can still experience substantial losses due to actual defaults of the underlying assets, increased sensitivity to defaults due to impairment of the collateral or the more junior tranches, market anticipation of defaults, are not registered under the securities laws.
+Despite the protection from the equity tranche, the more senior tranches can still experience substantial losses due to actual defaults of the underlying assets, increased sensitivity to defaults due to impairment of the collateral or the more junior tranches, market anticipation of defaults, as well as potential general aversions to CBO or CLO securities as a class.
+Normally, these securities are privately offered and sold, and thus, are not registered under the securities laws.
 CBOs and CLOs may be less liquid, may exhibit greater price volatility and may be more difficult to value than other securities.